accelazh/accelazh.github.io/_posts/2016-06-17-Understand-System-Performance-Commands.md

 There are tons of system monitoring commands in Linux which are handy for collecting system statistics and performance troubleshooting.
 Here are the most impressive tutorials I found

   * [Linux Performance Analysis in 60,000 Milliseconds](http://techblog.netflix.com/2015/11/linux-performance-analysis-in-60s.html) by Netflix.
   * [Netflix at Velocity 2015: Linux Performance Tools](http://techblog.netflix.com/2015/08/netflix-at-velocity-2015-linux.html).
-Check the part-1 & part-2 talk on Youtube.
+Check the part-1 & part-2 talks on Youtube.
 They are inspiring.

 **Understand `top`**